 The Judas tree has largely shed its blossom.
 What remains is dry and crispy and really satisfying to rub off with your thumb.
 It has these rather lovely new leaves.
 It’s not screaming to be looked at any more and will be happy to fade into the background and let other trees take centre-stage.

 We have our first rose of the season.
-It is always the climbing English rose, ‘A Shropshire Lad’.
+It is always our Mystery climbing rose, which we inherited with the house.
 The first few blooms are always more pink than subsequent pale peachy blooms, but this year he has outdone himself.

 So I suppose the theme this week is, don’t judge a book by its cover.
 Or a plant by its description.
 A weed by its reputation.
 Bits of fluff are multi-dimensional and add interest to the garden too.